TAG-repo/grantform-similarity/README.md

 The [Technology Association of Grantmakers (TAG)](https://www.tagtech.org/) is a 501(c)(3) non-profit membership organization that promotes the power of technology to advance the goals of the philanthropic sector.

 This repository contains code and steps neccesary to reproduce a list of common fields from the #fixtheform analysis.
 For more information, the initial press release is [here](https://www.tagtech.org/news/586811/TAG-Publishes-List-of-Common-Grant-Fields-from-FixtheForm-Analysis-.htm).
+You may download the latest dataset release if you are not interested in re-running the data conversion scripts.

 ## Requirements